 TL;DR – Top 3 post-migration use cases for ShareGate Desktop

-Reorganizing and restructuring content (see how to do it in this video tutorial)
+- Reorganizing and restructuring your sites structure (see how to do it in this video tutorial)

 How does ShareGate Desktop help you manage SharePoint on a day-to-day basis?
 What are your daily administration tasks that could be made easier?
 Let us know in the comments, or tweet us @sharegatetools.